Unity-Technologies/com.unity.multiplayer.docs/docs/reference/dedicated-server.md

 ![Dedicated Server](/img/ded_server.png)

-Many multiplayer games rely on a client-host (a listen server setup) as both the client and server.
+Many multiplayer games rely on a client-host (a [listen server setup](listenserver.md)) as both the client and server.
 Because it relies on the host machine's internet connection and hardware capabilities, its simplistic setup can cause performance issues such as lag, slow loading times, crashes, loss of save files, and dropped games.
 A dedicated server is often a more stable and enjoyable gaming experience.
+And it can reduce some cheating concerns and unfair advantages by separating the server from a host player.

-A dedicated server manages all hosting duties, such as: player locations and activity, games rules, physics, weapons, and equipment.
+A dedicated server manages all hosting duties, depending on your particular game: player locations and activity, games rules, physics, weapons, and equipment.
 However, the dedicated server does not run the game engine or render anything.
 These functions (such as graphics, game controls, and sound) is responsible on the client's machine.
 The dedicated server _instructs_ the client machines on what to render and when.

 ## Advantages

 * Greater processing, memory, and storage capabilities relative to other hosting solutions
 * Facilitates a reliable, stable, and faster connection
 * Often eliminates lag, crashes, or glitches
+* Reduces some cheating and unfair advantage concerns
 * Can handle high traffic
 * Less prone to corrupt save files
 * Higher levels of security based on admin login definitions and the server's sole purpose to run the game

 ## Disadvantages

-* Setup is more complex than other network topologies
+* Setup is more complex to manage the separate projects for the server and the client
-* Requires regular maintenance of both the hardware and software of the server device
+* Can require regular maintenance of both the hardware and software of the server device; although this disadvantage is not as problematic when hosting your server in the cloud
 * Higher expenses to invest in effective hardware and electricity draw

 ## Real life examples